 A lot of people think you should “eat for two” while you are pregnant, but it turns out it’s not that simple.
 You should only be eating an extra 300-500 calories each day – equivalent to a few extra snacks or second helping at a meal.
 These extra calories should come from healthy foods like low fat yogurt, fruits, and whole grains.
 Eating too many extra calories can make you gain unnecessary weight that will be hard to lose after delivery, and could put future pregnancies at higher risk.

 Every woman’s weight gain during pregnancy is different.
 How much weight you need to gain depends on many things.
 These include your pre-pregnancy weight, your health, and your body mass index, or BMI (you can use this BMI calculator from the CDC to figure out your BMI).
+Remember, BMI is not always the most accurate indicator of health.
 Work with your doctor to decide what’s right for you.

 Here are some general guidelines for pregnancy weight gain:

 |Underweight (BMI less than 18.5)||28 to 40 pounds|

 |Normal weight (BMI 18.5 to 24.9)||25 to 35 pounds|